caiyuchen-ustc/alpha-stabler/README.md

 python -m nltk.downloader punkt punkt_tab averaged_perceptron_tagger_eng
 ```

-The package includes third-party source code.
-Its copyright and license notices
-remain intact; see [LICENSE](LICENSE), [Notice.txt](Notice.txt), and source headers.
-These upstream attributions do not identify the submitting authors.

 ## Models and data

 The artifact contains source code, configurations and tests.
 Model weights,